1930 Alfa Romeo Mille Miglia Poster

-I found a wonderful story about the 1930 Mille Miglia event in which the charismatic Italian driver Tazio Nuvolari (pictured on the right) cheekily overtook his great rival Achille Varzi, also driving an Alfa.
-He did this by sneaking up in the dark with his headlights turned off, only turning them back on after he had passed Varzi.
+And here I found a wonderful story about the 1930 Mille Miglia event in which the charismatic Italian driver Tazio Nuvolari (on the right) cheekily overtook his great rival Achille Varzi, also driving an Alfa, by sneaking up in the dark with his headlights turned off, only turning them back on after he had passed Varzi.
 Of course, I couldn’t resist using this excellent yarn as the basis for my design, despite the fact that eyebrows are raised among the cognoscenti as to the accuracy of this version of events.
 But why let the facts get in the way of a good story?

-The race is run over a figure of eight course starting out from Brescia to Rome and back to Brescia.
-This is a distance, as the name suggests, of close to a thousand miles.
-After sixteen hours of racing, Nuvolari beat Varzi by seven minutes to win the race.
+The Coppa delle Mille Miglia is run over a figure of eight course starting out from Brescia to Rome and back to Brescia; a distance, as the name suggests, of close to a thousand miles.
+After sixteen hours of racing Nuvolari beat Varzi by seven minutes to win the race, setting a new record average speed of 100 kph, and Alfa Romeos taking all of the first four places.